nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### RainyDayException

-- Extends the built-in "Exception" class and takes a string parameter "errorMessage".
+- Extends the built-in `Exception` class and takes a string parameter "errorMessage".

 #### ErrorMessages